Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Portability Standard Wasm CF-locked

-Where Fastly Shines
+Where Fastly Clearly Wins

-Where Workers Shines
+Where Workers Wins

 • API gateway: validate auth, transform requests, route by feature flags.

-• HTML rewriting: inject banners, personalise content.
+• HTML rewriting: inject consent banners or personalised content.

 • A/B testing: split traffic with deterministic logic.